Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - in `{}` we can use js builtIn function also.
 - we use javascript function like uppercase function.
 - if we use image in react we have to import image first, than use in js variable name by calling.
+- we use proops as JS object.
+- using proops we can pass new value in the component.
+- using proops sring can be in `name="string"` but number should be in `age={26}`

 ###### Done Task For Today
 - Practicing component card.